b185/Factori/README.md

 The output will be a "success" message if all the tasks were solved correctly in the prioritized order and were written to the end of the "Tasks list" text file, while no fatal errors occured.

+Notes:

+  1) The order the tasks' solutions are printed in "Tasks.txt" may be different than the order the tasks are prioritized to be solved, when using multiple threads.
+  2) The first line in "TasksPriorities.txt" contains a number which represents the Bytes-offset of the beginning of the task in "Tasks.txt" with top priority!
+The second line in  "TasksPriorities.txt" contains the number which represents the Bytes-offset of the beginning of the task in "Tasks.txttt" with second-top priority, and so on...